-We often get tired, disagree with each other and interpret things differently, so it’s not easy for a person, let alone an entire team, to tag responses consistently without any fluctuations.
+We often get tired, disagree with each other, and interpret things differently.
+So it’s not easy for a person, let alone an entire team, to tag survey responses consistently without any errors.
 A sentiment analysis model doesn’t hesitate when tagging – it tags all your data using the same criteria, so you can be confident that your insights are accurate.

 Are customers upset with a price change you recently made?
 Did yesterday’s bug affect customer experience?
 You know that tackling problems and spotting opportunities is hard when you’re out of step with customer feedback.
 With sentiment analysis, you can analyze your customer survey data as soon as it appears in your help desk.
 This way, you can take immediate action on any urgent issues.

 Thousands of survey responses are processed every week and it’s unrealistic for teams to deal with them manually.
 Long hours of manual work could be redirected to more human-dependent tasks.
 By implementing sentiment analysis into your processes, you can let machines do this repetitive work for you.
 AI sentiment analysis tools like MonkeyLearn let you scale up or down as needed, so you only pay for the data you analyze.

-There are different ways to export responses depending on what survey tool you use.
+There are different ways to gather your survey responses depending on what survey tool you use.
 We’ll cover the most popular ones below:

 SurveyMonkey is one of the most popular tools for creating online surveys.
 It offers the possibility of exporting survey responses to a CSV or XLS file for paying clients.
-In order to do it, you need to go to the ‘Analyze Results’ section of the survey, click on ‘Save As’ and ‘Export file’.
+Just go to the ‘Analyze Results’ section of the survey, click on ‘Save As’ and ‘Export file’.
 There you will have to choose between ‘All Summary Data’ (to organize the survey by question) or ‘All Responses Data’ (to organize the survey by respondent).
 Don’t forget to select ‘Include Open-ended Responses’, since this is what you’ll be analyzing with a sentiment analysis model:

 Another popular tool for creating online surveys is Typeform.
-Unlike SurveyMonkey, Typeform allows all users (free and paid) to download responses on a CSV or XLS format.
-Just go to your Typeform survey and click on ‘Download all responses’:
+Unlike SurveyMonkey, Typeform allows all users (free and paid) to download responses in a CSV or XLS file.
+In your Typeform survey, click on ‘Download all responses’:

 And voilà!
 You’ll have your survey data on your computer.